glorious-conversation-design/decipher-survey-sync/readme.md

    ?
 Please provide the API key: dc5bcbf7f9372ccc9aedb581fe88edfe█
    ```

-7. Select `New project`, press Enter and type the project number of the survey that you want to work on – later, you will be able to select one of the projects you’ve already worked on.
+7. Select `New project`, press `[ Enter ]` and type the project number of the survey that you want to work on – later, you will be able to select one of the projects you've already worked on.

    ```
    =====================================